VonHeikemen/devlog/content/tools/simple-neovim-config.md

 vim.keymap.set('n', '<leader>e', '<cmd>lua MiniFiles.open()<cr>', {desc = 'File explorer'})
 ```

-After you open the file explorer press `g` then `?`, this will show the keymaps you can use.
+After we open the file explorer press `g` then `?`, this will show the keymaps available.

 What if we want to change the settings in `mini.files`?

-You'll want to add your custom settings inside the `{}` of the setup function.
+Any custom setting should be inside the `{}` of the setup function.
 Here's an example.

 ```lua
 require('mini.files').setup({